virusme/Automated-Trader-for-The-Chartist/README.md

 	* Your portfolio OPEN positions are matched with [The Chartist](https://www.thechartist.com.au)'s OPEN positions:
 		* if your portfolio has an OPEN position that [The Chartist](https://www.thechartist.com.au) does not have, then a SELL order is generated to close that position
 		* if your portfolio **does not** have an OPEN position that [The Chartist](https://www.thechartist.com.au) has, then **BUY ORDER IS NOT GENERATED**
-	* Active Monitoring:
+	* **Active Monitoring**:
-	    * Will perform *Active Monitoring* if **Max.
+	    * Will perform **Active Monitoring** if **Max.
 Pos** is greater than **0**
-        * *Active Monitoring* will Cancel unfilled orders if number of filled orders reach your maximum imposed limited
+        * **Active Monitoring** will Cancel unfilled orders if number of filled orders reach your maximum imposed limited
-        * *Active Monitoring* will generate and place SELL orders if number of filled orders exceed your maximum imposed limit.The filled orders that are to be replaced on the market as SELL orders are selected based on their time-stamps i.e. last filled orders are placed as SELL orders first.
+        * **Active Monitoring** will generate and place SELL orders if number of filled orders exceed your maximum imposed limit.The filled orders that are to be replaced on the market as SELL orders are selected based on their time-stamps i.e. last filled orders are placed as SELL orders first.

 :arrow_double_up: [Back to Top](#table-of-contents)